toth12/let-them-speak-toth/src/assets/files/essays/essay-4.md

 Collective experience understood as a <i>set</i> incorporating what <i>could have been</i> the experience of <i>any</i> victim again takes us back to Schrodinger’s cat.

 Based on the suitcase analogy, we can define collective experience as a set of possibilities.
 What the Voiceless experienced as a matter of fact cannot be reconstructed; what they were <i>likely</i> to experience can be reconstructed, however, through the collective experience.
-But collective experience defined as a certain <i>world of possibilities</i> is not meaningful for history.
-The concept world of possibilities is absurd for a discipline that can recognize <i>only</i> true or false facts as valid backbones of knowledge.

-Schrödinger’s cat pinpointed a very similar problem.
-From the perspective of traditional physics, the study of physical entities that can be approached only through likelihood was absurd.
-The epistemological turn we need in order to reconstruct how the Voiceless experienced their persecution is the acceptance of <i>world of possibilities</i> as a valid form of knowledge.
+But collective experience defined as a certain <i>world of possibilities</i> is not a meaningful historical category; yet it is absurd since its backbone is probability (or likelihood) and not true or false facts.
+I believe, a key element of the epistemological turn we need to hear the voice of the Voiceless is the acknowledgement of <i>world of possibilities</i> as a valid form of knowledge.

 Next, we will see what <i>world of possibilities</i> meant from the victims’ perspective.
-This will help outline how we can reconstruct collective experience as a set of possibilities from thousands of testimonies.
+This will pave the way to reconstruct collective experience as a set of possibilities from thousands of testimonies.

+## <a href="essay-5">Click here to continue</a>